BitcoinDesign/Meta/Community-Calls.md

 **How often are calls?**

 We have them every third Wednesday.
-The easiest way to stay up-to-date is via our [calendar](https://bitcoin.design/contribute/#the-bitcoin-design-calendar).
+The easiest way to stay up-to-date is via our [calendar](https://bitcoin.design/calendar/).
 During in-between weeks, we host Design Review and Design Guide Jam Session calls.

 Calls are officially 1 hour, but many times go over by 15-30 minutes for those who want.
 When calls are on Jitsi, there is also an open pre-call for casual conversation that starts 1 hour earlier.

 **What time of day are calls?**

-They are at 9am PT.
+They are usually at 17:00 UTC.
 For the first 6-7 calls, we voted on the time.
 Since the result was always the same, we standardized it.
 However, we can adjust if this doesn't work for many.

 **What format do the calls have?**